JohnLanni619/fitness_app/README.md

 * Downloaded MongoDB atlas cli to project
 * Added env.local
 * Working on building the Api.
 Added a data folder testing out how to get a res and req into the app.
 Check client.data, pages.api.macros, and pages.macros.
+* Got to localhost:{number}/macros to see new api.
+We can build a tab bar to navigate.

 ## Deploy on Vercel
 * The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.